ngohuyquyen/Finding-Lane-Lines-Using-Advanced-OpenCV/README.md

 ### 3. Suggest possible improvements to your pipeline

 A possible improvement would be to incorporate more algorithm on color spaces, gradient manipulation and other advanced algorithms to make the revised algorithm more robust and adaptable to extreme conditions.

+### 4. How to run
+Run file My Project.ipynb or project.py.